zigasancin/wordpress-optimization-toolbox/plugins/autoptimize/readme.txt

 = Visual Composer, Beaver Builder and similar page builder solutions are broken!! =

-These page builder plugins run on the frontend for logged in users and are very JavaScript intensive and should not be optimized.
-You can tell Autoptimize not to act on these page-builder powered pages for logged in users with this code:

-`
-add_filter('autoptimize_filter_noptimize','pagebuilder_noptimize',10,0);
-function pagebuilder_noptimize() {
-  if (is_user_logged_in()) {
-	return true;
-  } else {
-	return false;
-  }
-}
-`
+Disable the option to have Autoptimize active for logged on users and go crazy dragging and dropping ;-)

+= Help, my shop checkout/ payment don't work!! =

+Disable the option to optimize cart/ checkout pages (works for WooCommerce, Easy Digital Downloads and WP eCommerce).

 = Revolution Slider is broken! =

-You can fix this by adding `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusion.
+Make sure `js/jquery/jquery.js` is in the comma-separated list of JS optimization exclusions (this is excluded in the default configuration).

 = I'm getting "jQuery is not defined" errors =

-In that case you have un-aggregated JavaScript that requires jQuery to be loaded, so you'll have to either aggregate that JavaScript (ticking the "also aggregate inline JS"-option) or add `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusions.
+In that case you have un-aggregated JavaScript that requires jQuery to be loaded, so you'll have to add `js/jquery/jquery.js` to the comma-separated list of JS optimization exclusions.

-= My Autoptimized CSS/ JS is broken after upgrading from 1.9.4 to 2.0! =
+= My Autoptimized CSS/ JS is broken after upgrading from 2.1 to 2.2! =

-One of the bigger changes in Autoptimize 2.0 is that files that have "min.js" or "min.css" in their name are considered already minified and are only injected into the aggregated code after the actual minification, because this has an important performance-benefit.
+One of the bigger changes in Autoptimize 2.2 it that it minifies first and aggregates second, which has important performance-benefits.
 Although this has been tested rather thoroughly, it is possible that this approach does not always work.
 You can turn this behavior off by hooking into Autoptimize's API, like this;

 `
-add_filter('autoptimize_filter_js_inject_min_late',__return_false);
-add_filter('autoptimize_filter_css_inject_min_late',__return_false);
+add_filter('autoptimize_filter_speedupper','__return_false');
 `

-Obviously you can choose to do this for only CSS, JS or both (as in example).

 = I use NextGen Galleries and a lot of JS is not aggregated/ minified? =

 NextGen Galleries does some nifty stuff to add JavaScript.
-In order for Autoptimize to be able to aggregate that, you'll need to tell it to initialize earlier, by adding this to your wp-config.php:
+In order for Autoptimize to be able to aggregate that, you can either disable Nextgen Gallery's resourced manage with this code snippet `add_filter( 'run_ngg_resource_manager', '__return_false' );` or you can tell Autoptimize to initialize earlier, by adding this to your wp-config.php: `define("AUTOPTIMIZE_INIT_EARLIER","true");`
-`define("AUTOPTIMIZE_INIT_EARLIER","true");`

 = What is noptimize? =

 Starting with version 1.6.6 Autoptimize excludes everything inside noptimize tags, e.g.:
-`<!--noptimize--><script>alert('this will not get autoptimized');</script><!--/noptimize-->`
+`&lt;!--noptimize-->&lt;script>alert('this will not get autoptimized');&lt;/script>&lt;!--/noptimize-->`

 You can do this in your page/ post content, in widgets and in your theme files (consider creating [a child theme](http://codex.wordpress.org/Child_Themes) to avoid your work being overwritten by theme updates).